-Warned against the danger, she set out on the trip and around midnight became very alarmed when a group of horsemen came up upon her coach.
-Though she was sure it was road agents, she was very relieved when she realized they were a group of singing men on their way home from a church meeting.
+Warned against the danger, she set out on the trip and, around midnight, became very alarmed when a group of horsemen came up upon her coach.
+Though she was sure it was road agents, she was relieved when she realized they were a group of singing men on their way home from a church meeting.
 Before long, Delia became a regular backup driver on the 45-mile Lakeport-Ukiah run, which she continued for about ten years.

 She later married and moved to southern California in the 1880s with her husband and had three children.
 In 1934, when the Pioneer Stage Drivers of California Association was organized at Carpentaria, she was elected Vice President.
-By the time she was in her seventies, she was living and working on a 10-acre orange grove in San Dimas.
+She was living and working on a 10-acre orange grove in San Dimas when she was in her seventies.
 She died at the age of 87 on May 15, 1949.